antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 The `size` and `content` are stored in big-endian.

-### Communication structure
+### External Backend Application

+This is a core concept of `server-app` {{project}} mode.

+{{project}} implements a TCP server that is listening on a specified port and waiting for the client to connect.
+{{project}} frontend sends JSON-RPC requests to this server through SocketIO, which redirects messages to connected client for specific actions described in this chapter.
+External application can also request actions from {{project}} in similar manner.

+#### Frontend / Backend / External application

-By default, {{project}} in `server-app` mode will wait for an external application to connect and then request the specification.
+By default, {{project}} will wait for an external application to connect and then request the specification.
-If connection is established successfully, {{project}} frontend will check if external application is still connected every 0.5 second.
+If the connection is established successfully, {{project}} frontend will check if external application is still connected every 0.5 second.
 Apart from that, both {{project}} frontend and external application can send requests which pass through {{project}} backend.

 ```{md-mermaid}